oscarnevarezleal/sdr-rag-hackathon/README.md

 ### 4. Enable pgvector Extension

-After deploying the `SdrPostgresStack`, you need to manually enable the `pgvector` extension in the PostgreSQL database.
+After deploying the `SdrPostgresStack`, you need to manually enable the `pgvector` extension in the PostgreSQL database if this is not present by default.
 A Makefile command is provided for this purpose:

 ```bash
 make enable-pgvector